lukematt574/EnjoySockets/README.md

 #### Custom Authorization logic

-If you want to implement your own credential validation during the handshake, simply define the following method in your class derived from `EUserServer`:
+If you want to implement your own credential validation during the handshake, simply define the following method in your class derived from `EServerSession`:

 ```csharp
 protected Task<byte> Authorization(T credentials)